Samantha Kerr Biography

 , in this part, we would have a rundown of her Career Statistics.

 Samantha Kerr's senior football career started in 2008 as she joined Perth Glory.
 She spent almost three years with her debut club and during this time she made 22 appearances and scored 5 goals.
 Then, she signed with another Australian side, Sydney FC and during her two-year spell, she made 24 appearances and scored 13 goals.
 Afterward, she moved to America to join Western New York Flash.
 She spent only a year with the American side and after 41 appearances and scoring 15 goals she returned to Australia and her former club, Perth Glory.
 This time, she spent 5 years with Glory and could play in 49 games and score 52 goals.
 Meanwhile, between 2015-2017 she played in Sky Blue, and having played in 40 games and scoring 28 goals she once again moved to America to play in the National Women's Soccer League (NWSL) with Chicago Red Stars.
 In a year she managed to play in 43 games and score 35 goals.
-After all, in 2019 she signed with the Premier League side, Chelsea and so far she could play in 15 matches and score 11 goals.
+After all, in 2019 she signed with the Premier League side, Chelsea and so far she has scored 71 goals in the Women's Super League.

 Admittedly, the world didn't acknowledge Australian women before the emergence of some players like Samantha Kerr.
 As time went on and the Australian women players shone in foreign leagues, the name of the Australian women's national team, The Matildas, came to the fore.
 Samantha was 15 years old that she was invited to represent her national team.
 In February 2009, she played in her international debut for Australia's senior national team in Canberra, she entered the game as the 76th-minute substitute in a friendly against Italy.
 After a while, in the 2010 AFC Women's Asian Cup final match against North Korea, she could score her international debut goal.
 A year after her senior debut, she was called to join the Matildas to play at the 2010 AFC Women's Asian Cup, the qualifying tournament for the 2011 FIFA Women's World Cup in Germany.
 In the following year, 2011, the 17-year-old Sam was chosen as one of seven players who were under twenty years of age but they could play in the 2011 FIFA Women's World Cup squad by head coach Tom Sermanni.
 Her world Cup debut came on in a game against Brazil that she could enter the game as the 79th-minute substitute.